CoreMedia/coremedia-social-hub/documentation/Configuration.md

 # Social Media Hub Configuration

-The configuration of the Social Media Hub consists of different settings documents that can be put in a global or site-specific folders.
+The configuration of the Social Media Hub consists of different settings documents that can be put in global or site-specific folders.

 - Global: _/Settings/Options/Settings/Social Hub/_
 - Site specific: _&lt;SITE&gt;/Options/Settings/Social Hub/_